 As an investor, you should avoid locations that do not attract tenants.
 If you’re planning to rent out your unit, you should steer clear of areas where it’s more economical to own a house than to rent.
 With that said, the price-to-rent ratio can tell you whether your tenant pool finds it more affordable to own a home than to rent, or the other way around.

 To avoid this risk, consult a property management company to know where you should purchase your properties.
-You may be tempted to buy a cheap property, but if it’s in a bad location, it won’t be worth it.
+They will also assist you to find cheap properties for sale.
+But if it’s in a bad location, it won’t be worth it.

 #3 Cash Flow Risk